 Pronunciation of 'Clerodendrum'

 The word 'Clerodendrum' refers to a genus of flowering plants in the family Lamiaceae.
-It is pronounced as /ˌklɛrəˈdɛndrəm/ in English, with the stress on the second syllable.
-The name originates from Greek, combining 'kleros' (chance or fate) and 'dendron' (tree).
+It is pronounced as 'ˌklɛrəˈdɛndrəm' in English, with stress on the third syllable.
+The name originates from Greek roots 'kleros' meaning 'chance' or 'lot' and 'dendron' meaning 'tree'.

-The word 'Clerodendrum' is derived from the Greek words 'kleros' meaning 'chance' or 'fate' and 'dendron' meaning 'tree'.
+The word 'Clerodendrum' is derived from the Greek words 'kleros' (chance or lot) and 'dendron' (tree), referring to the plant's historical use in rituals or its random distribution.

 Pronunciation Details